2018cx/SinKD/README.md

-# Sinkhorn Distance Minimization for Knowledge Distillation
+# Sinkhorn Distance Minimization for Knowledge Distillation (COLING 2024)
 ## Installation
 To install the environment, run: